ezyang/ghstack/README.md

 pip3 install ghstack
 ```

-Python 3 only.
+Python 3.6 and greater only.

 ## How to use

 Prepare a series of commits on top of master, then run `ghstack`.
 This
-tool will push and create individuals for each PR on the stack.
+tool will push and create pull requests for each commit on the stack.

 **WARNING.**  You will NOT be able to merge these commits using the
-normal UI method, as their branch bases won't be master.
+normal GitHub UI, as their branch bases won't be master.
+For the
+PyTorch repository, we have a special mechanism for landing diffs;
+if you need a way to land these commits on a regular GitHub
+repository, give a holler on issues and we'll add this functionality.

 ## Structure of submitted pull requests